bluething/cleancode/02 Meaningful Names/README.md

      return list1;
    }
 ```
-1. What exactly is lis1?
+1. What exactly is `list1`?
 2. Why we need to compare first element of theList with 4?
 Why we use 4?
+3. How would I use the list being returned?

 We can make it more clearly with revealing naming
 ```java